AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

   - - Describe key terms and principles of self-driving labs
     - Preview an end-to-end self-driving lab
     - Upload software to a microcontroller
-* - Blink the LEDs and read sensor data
+* - Blink LEDs and read sensor
   - - Microcontrollers
-    - Sensors
+    - MicroPython
-  - - Familiarize the MicroPython programming language
+  - - Write MicroPython scripts
-    - Send commands to a microcontroller
-    - Receive sensor data from a microcontroller
+    - Use a microcontroller
-* - Bayesian optimization for color matching
+* - Bayesian optimization
   - - Design of experiments
     - Bayesian optimization
     - Data visualization
   - - Compare grid and random search vs. Bayesian optimization
     - Visualize optimization efficiency
-* - Hardware/software communication
+* - Device communication
   - - MQTT
-    - Device communication
-    - Host
-    - Client
+    - Broker/client
   - - Send commands to a microcontroller
     - Receive sensor data from a microcontroller
 * - Logging data